 The best VPN service in 2024

-There's tons of information about the best VPNs online, but if you're not already a bit of a pro, it can be difficult to understand which one is right for you.
-At Tom's Guide, our team of experts hand-test, benchmark and analyse every single VPN we recommend to make sure they do what they claim to do, and we bring all that data together in an easy-to-digest guide to help you make the right decision.
+To help you make sense of all of this, our team of experts and I hand-test, benchmark and analyse every single VPN we recommend to make sure they do what they claim to do, and we've distilled all that info in this guide to help you make the right decision.

-These days, VPNs often come with a huge amount of extra features, but at their core they do two things: encrypt your data before it leaves your device, and change your IP address.
+These days, VPNs often come with loads of extra features, but at their core they do two things: encrypt your data before it leaves your device, and change your IP address.
 By doing this, they can help protect you from hackers and government surveillance, and let you access streaming content from around the world on platforms like Netflix, Disney+, and BBC iPlayer.

 The 3 best VPNs at a glance